-The most common time allotted for a Chris Stapleton performance is between 1 hour 45 minutes and 2 hours 15 minutes.
-However, what most of his fans do not know is that at some of his concerts that were held in large arenas and stadiums, Chris has been on stage for almost three hours to provide the audience with the entire package.
-That is, most Chris Stapleton performances encompass a powerful setlist containing material from most of his five studio records, some of his Steeldrivers works, and occasionally some terrific covers.
-His accomplished backing band includes J.T.
-Cure on bass guitar, Derek Mixon on drums, Mickey Raphael on accordion and piano, Robby Klein on guitar and mandolin, and Stuart Duncan on fiddle.
+A Chris Stapleton performance takes one hour 45 minutes or two hours 15 minutes most often.
+Most of his fans are unaware, however, that Chris spent over three hours on stage at some of his performances in big arenas and stadiums to give the audience the whole picture.
+That is to say, most Chris Stapleton shows have a strong setlist including songs from most of his five studio LPs, some of his Steeldrivers pieces, and sometimes some very excellent covers.
+J.T.
+Cure on bass guitar, Derek Mixon on drums, Mickey Raphael on accordion and piano, Robby Klein on guitar and mandolin, and Stuart Duncan on violin make up his talented backup band.

-When attending a typical Chris Stapleton concert, you can anticipate songs such as, Tennessee Whiskey, Broken Halos, and Parachute Some of his songs from his latest albums, Starting Over and You Should Probably Leave, will also be played, however, Chris is not predictable and likes to switch up his songs now and then but there are some songs that are evergreen, like Nobody to Blame and Millionaire.
-Furthermore, with Chris being a great
+When attending a typical Chris Stapleton concert, you can anticipate songs such as Tennessee Whiskey, Broken Halos, and Parachute Some of his songs from his latest albums, Starting Over and You Should Probably Leave, will also be played, however, Chris is not predictable and likes to switch up his songs now and then but some songs are evergreen, like Nobody to Blame and Millionaire.
+Furthermore, Chris is a great

 8:20–8:30: The hosts leave the stage and the audience is informed that Chris Stapleton’s stage has been prepared